JTD20123/2024-apr-portfolio/README.md

 ## Overview
 This is a portfoli website to display some services of the company "Example".
 This is currently under development.
 We will keep on adding the features in read me that we add in the website

+## Components

+### Header
+The header component has a logo and name of the company along with the navigation bar.
+The navigation bar has links to navigate to different pages.